 Wisteria sinensis // floribunda // frutescens

 The Wisterias are popular for their abundance of flowers and vigorous growth habit.
-Wisteria has been known for centuries in the Asian art of gardens.
-Ideal for high greening.
-There are several hybrid forms which cannot be identified according to the direction of their twining etc, hence an exact species identification based on eg the twining (right or left) of available Wisterias is almost impossible.
-A poisonous plant.
-Inadequate espalier planning and maintenance can cause considerable building damages.
+Wisteria has been known for centuries in the Asian art of gardens and are ideal for high greening.
+There are several hybrid forms which cannot be identified according to the direction of their twining etc., so an exact species identification based on the twining (right or left) of available Wisterias is almost impossible.
+This is a poisonous plant.
+Inadequate espalier planning and maintenance can cause considerable building damage.

 Position in full sun is best, areas with no direct sun but a high light density (eg courtyards) or semi-shade are possible, but plants will produce less flowers.
 Distance from plant to plant: 3 - 8 m.